Table of Contents

 Measurement of the Temperature in a Febrile Child

 Fever in a child is a bodily response and not a diagnosis per se.
 The best way to measure the core temperature is via the rectal route.
-While measurement of temperature in children is also possible by ear thermometry, the sensitivity of this route is inferior to rectal measurement.
+While measurement of temperature in children is also possible through ear thermometry, the sensitivity of this route is inferior to rectal measurement.
 The only possible advantage to ear thermometry is that it is quicker and more comfortable to the child.

 Systemic Approach to the Febrile Child

-When a child presents to the emergency department or to your office complaining of a fever, it is advisable to follow a systemic approach in order to not miss any possible obscure causes of fever.
+When a child presents to the emergency department or to your office complaining of a fever, it is advisable to follow a systemic approach in order to not miss any possible obscure causes of the fever.

 A three-step approach was suggested in a recent study for the evaluation of children with fever.
 The first step is to check for a possible cause of the fever.
 The second step is about determining the seriousness of the condition and whether the child needs to be admitted to hospital.
 The final third step is about re-evaluation and ordering specific supportive tests to confirm a diagnosis or exclude one.